- 2015 Russian River Tributaries Actions

 (click images to enlarge)

-- The 2016 Russian River Tributaries Emergency Regulation will expire on December 28, 2016
+- The 2016 Russian River Tributaries Emergency Regulation expired on December 28, 2016

 Submittal to the Office of Administrative Law - March 21, 2016

 - On March 21, 2016, the State Water Board submitted the proposed update and readoption of the emergency regulation to OAL.
 The due date for interested parties to provide OAL Public comments on the proposed emergency regulation was March 25, 2016.
 No public comments were submitted to OAL.
 The full regulation submittal package is provided below.

 - Form 400 with a copy of adopted regulatory text with references and authorities

 - State Water Board Resolution No. 2016-0012 adopting the regulation

 - Adopted Regulation and Informational Materials (digest), dated March 14, 2016

 - March 14, 2016 Notice of Proposed Emergency Rulemaking